 Changsha Hunan, China Travel Guide

 Changsha Huanghua International Airport (CSX) is approximately 25 kilometers (15 miles) east of Changsha city center.
 It is the only major international and domestic airport for the region.
-It has two terminals, T1 and T2, with T2 being the larger and newer terminal handling most international and a majority of domestic flights.
-The airport functions as a hub for China Southern Airlines and is well-equipped to handle high passenger traffic.
+It has two terminals, T1 and T2, with T2 being the larger and more up-to-date terminal handling most international and a majority of domestic flights.
+The airport functions as a hub for China Southern Airlines and is good-equipped to handle high passenger traffic.

 For travelers from North America, Europe, or Australia, connections typically occur through major Chinese cities or other Asian hubs like Hong Kong (Skyscanner aids flight search) or Seoul.
-Price fluctuations for flights occur during peak Chinese holidays, including Chinese New Year, Labor Day, and National Day (Golden Week).
+Price fluctuations for flights occur during peak Chinese holidays, including Spring Festival, Labor Day, and National Day (Golden Week holiday period in japan).
 Summer (July-August) also sees increased prices.

-Connects CSX Airport to Changsha South Railway Station (high-speed rail hub) in about 19 minutes.
-This makes for a quick transfer if you are connecting to a high-speed train or staying near Changsha South.
+Connects CSX Airport to Changsha South Rail Depot (high-high-speed train hub) in about 19 minutes.
+This creates for a quick transfer if you are connecting to a high-speed train or staying near Changsha South.

 Several routes connect the airport to major downtown locations, different railway stations (Changsha Railway Station, Changsha South Railway Station), and neighboring cities within Hunan Province.
 These are good options if your hotel is near a specific bus stop.